Making Quarter Lie

 I wrote something!
 Was actually pretty enjoyable once I got into flow.
 Managed to draft two of the doctor's dialogues, 2000 words in total.

 I have no idea currently if any of it is good at all.
-There's some fun ideas in there and I hit the beats I want to hit, but it's all still too fresh for me to judge.
+There's some fun things in there and I hit the beats I wanted to hit, but it's all still too fresh for me to judge.
 Either way, I'm happy with the progress.
 Two is more than zero.

 The main thing I'm left thinking about is branching.
 When I play narrative games, I generally do not care about having a lot of choices, or my choices "mattering".
 I like to have a way to express myself, but I don't want every word choice to sprawl into a completely different world.
 I also never replay narrative games.

-So I went and did the opposite of that for the second dialogue.
+So I went and did the opposite of what I like for the second dialogue.
 Four completely different branches, each with its own tone, resources to gain, side of the character to show.
 That's just the natural direction the process led me; I imagine that's how something like Disco Elysium was written ("what if he does that? okay, and then what if..." forever).

 And that just isn't working for me.